What do children need to bring with them for classes or camps?

 Do you offer summer programming for younger children?

-During the summer TADA! offers 2-week, half-day Mini-Camps for children ages 4 & 5.
-Each session runs for 2-weeks and parents may choose either a morning session (9:30am-12:00pm) or an afternoon session (12:30pm-3:00 PM).
+During the summer TADA! offers week-long, half-day Mini-Camps for children ages 4 & 5.
+Each session runs for 1 week and parents may choose either a morning session (9:30am-12:00pm) or an afternoon session (12:30pm-3:00 PM).
 Please note: no full day options are available for this age group.
 Students must be 4 years old by June 1st.

 Do you offer sibling discounts?

-Yes, we offer a $15 discount to each sibling who registers for a TADA! class or camp.
+Yes, we offer a $15 discount to each sibling who registers for a TADA! class, 4-Day camp, or Summer Camp.
 This discount cannot be combined with any other promotional offers, cannot be applied retroactively, and is subject to availability.
 Please contact the TADA!
 Education office for additional details.

 Who teaches the classes and camps?